-- By the 18th week, your little one’s immune system also develops.
+- By the 18th week, your little one’s immune system will develop too.

 - Your baby may assume the head-down position.

-Your doctor may suggest a mid-pregnancy scan to check the well-being of your pregnancy and to check the baby at 5 months pregnant.
-This comprehensive scan is also called anomaly scan because one of the purposes of the scan is to look for structural abnormalities in the fetus.
+Your doctor may suggest a mid-pregnancy scan to check the well-being of your baby and to see how your pregnancy is progressing.
+This comprehensive scan is also called anomaly scan because one of the purposes of the scan is to look for structural abnormalities in the foetus.
 The doctor may help you see your baby’s face, limbs, the major organs as well as his heart on the scan.

 In case the ultrasound reveals an abnormality, your doctor may recommend extra scans to establish the complication and the likely course of treatment.

 Dos and Don’ts in the Fifth Month